Scenes from the presidential inauguration of Donald Trump

 9.

-Crowds gather on the Washington Mall between the U.S. Capitol and the Washington Momument.
+Crowds gather on the Washington Mall between the U.S. Capitol and the Washington Monument.

 Shawn Thew / EPA